BrowserBox/BrowserBox/README.md

 ### Bonus Section

-Becuase this works by running Chrome in headless mode and giving that headless Chrome a new head back (in the form of a front and back end to interace with the headless chrome to make it look like a normal browser), some clever folk have come up with a variety of quirky, unusual, funny and creative names for this:
+Becuase this can also work by running a browser in headless mode and giving that headless Browser a new head back, some clever folk have come up with a variety of quirky, unusual, funny and creative names for this:

 [[Alternate Names]]:
 - Bodyless :tada: :heavy_check_mark: